Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Methodology

 and

 for some $\kappa > 0$.
-Similarly, if a variational parameter $\lambda(y)$ maximizes the ELBO then the gradient of the ELBO is zero at $\lambda(y)$ and the Hessian of the ELBO is negative definite.
-The next proposition guarantees that maxima of the AELBO yield maxima of the ELBO.
+Similarly, if a variational parameter $\lambda(y)$ maximizes the ELBO locally, then the gradient of the ELBO is zero at $\lambda(y)$ and the Hessian of the ELBO is negative definite.
+The next theorem guarantees that local maxima of the AELBO yield local maxima of the ELBO.
 Note that there are underlying technical smoothness assumptions which we do not explicitly state.
 The reader should assume that the functions involved are as smooth as necessary for the steps of the proof to be valid.
+Also, the other assumption is that there is no amortization gap, i.e., the admissible amortization function space $ \mathcal{A}$ is extensive enough and encompasses all the local maxima of the ELBO, $ \lambda(y).$

-\begin{proposition} If an admissible amortization function, $\lambda$, is a maximum of the amortized ELBO then the variational parameters $\lambda(y)$ form a maximum of the ELBO for all data $y$ supported by the data density. \end{proposition} \begin{proof} To keep the notation as simple as possible, define the function $g$ from $\R^n\times \R^m$ to $\R$ by:
+\begin{theorem} Assume that $\text{ELBO}(\lambda,y)$ is a twice continuously differentiable function of the parameters $\lambda$.
+If an admissible amortization function, $\lambda$, is a local maximum of the amortized ELBO, then the variational parameters $\lambda(y)$ form a local maximum of the ELBO for all data $y$ supported by the data density. \end{theorem} \begin{proof} To keep the notation as simple as possible, define the function $g$ from $\R^n\times \R^m$ to $\R$ by:

 The AELBO is the functional from $\mathcal{A}$ to $\R$:

 where the expectation is with respect to the random vector $Y$ which follows the data density.